openstack/monasca-agent/docs/Agent.md

 Some of the plugins have their own thread pools to handle asynchronous checks.
 The collector thread pool is separate and has no special interaction with those thread pools.
 # License
-(C) Copyright 2015 Hewlett Packard Enterprise Development Company LP
+(C) Copyright 2015-2016 Hewlett Packard Enterprise Development LP